redis/redis-doc/topics/cluster-spec.md

 consistent across the cluster.
 Some other information, like the last time a node was pinged, is instead local to each node.

-This is a list of information each node has associated in each other node that knows it: The node ID, IP and port of the node, a set of flags, what is the master of the node if it is flagged as `slave`, last time the node was pinged and the last time the pong was received, the current *configuration epoch* of the node (explained later in this specification), the link state and finally the set of hash slots served.
+Every node maintains the following information about other nodes that it is aware of in the cluster: The node ID, IP and port of the node, a set of flags, what is the master of the node if it is flagged as `slave`, last time the node was pinged and the last time the pong was received, the current *configuration epoch* of the node (explained later in this specification), the link state and finally the set of hash slots served.

 A detailed [explanation of all the node fields](http://redis.io/commands/cluster-nodes) is described in the `CLUSTER NODES` documentation.

-The `CLUSTER NODES` command, that can be sent to each of the nodes in the cluster, provides as output the state of the cluster and the information for each node according to the local view the queried node has of the cluster.
+The `CLUSTER NODES` command can be sent to any node in the cluster and provides the state of the cluster and the information for each node according to the local view the queried node has of the cluster.

-The following is an example of output of `CLUSTER NODES` sent to a master node in a small cluster of three nodes.
+The following is sample output of the `CLUSTER NODES` command sent to a master node in a small cluster of three nodes.

     $ redis-cli cluster nodes